polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Header

-A header is a structure that aggregates the information used to summarize a block.
-It primarily consists of cryptographic information used by [light clients](#light-client) to get a minimally secure but very efficient synchronization of the chain.
+A structure that aggregates the information used to summarize a block.
+Primarily consists of cryptographic information used by [light clients](#light-client) to get a minimally secure but very efficient synchronization of the chain.

 ## Hybrid Consensus